You should carefully read the following terms and conditions (the “Terms”).

 The Services that Ealing Council provides are always evolving and the form and nature of the Services may change from time to time without prior notice to you.
 In addition, Ealing Council may stop (permanently or temporarily) providing the Services (or any features within the Services) to you or to users generally and may not be able to provide you with prior notice.

 We also retain the right to create limits on use and storage at our sole discretion at any time without prior notice to you.
 The Services may include advertisements, which may be targeted to the Content or information on the Services, queries made through the Services, or other information.
 The types and extent of advertising by Ealing Council on the Services are subject to change.

 In consideration of Ealing Council granting you access to and use of the Services, you agree that Ealing Council and its third party providers and partners may page such advertising on the Services or in connection with the display of Content or information from the Services whether submitted by you or others.

 In order to use the Services, you must firstly agree to the Terms.
 You may not use the Services if you do not accept the Terms.

 You can accept the Terms by clicking to accept or agree to the Terms; or by using the Services.
 If you use the Services, you understand and agree that Ealing Council will treat your use of the Services as acceptance of the Terms from that point onwards even if you have not clicked to accept the Terms.

 You may not use the Services and may not accept the Terms if you are not 16 or above; or you are a person barred from receiving the Services under the laws of the United Kingdom or other countries including the country in which you are resident or from which you use the Services.
-Anyone aged 16-18 will be unable to request, or respond to, help on the Get Connected section of the Bubble website.

 Sharing Your Content and Information